Health & Safety

 Stay inside the boundaries of Narrow Neck Reserve when within the 200 metre mark.
 There are reefs at both ends of Narrow Neck Beach.

 Our primary first aid kit is onshore in the Race Office (low white cupboards).
-There is a supplementary kit in the garage and in grab bags for each patrol boat.
+There are supplementary kits in the kitchen and the Training Room and in grab bags for each patrol boat.
 During regattas we have a number of Club members with medical training for immediate assistance.
 Contact the Race Office for details.
 We are fortunate to have Shorecare and North Shore Hospital close by in Takapuna.
 They are both open for emergencies 24 hours a day.

 Safety depends on clear communication and Wakatere owns a number of waterproof VHF marine radios for communications afloat.
 They are in frequent use on rescue patrol boats during racing and report back to 'WakaBase' in the the Race Office.
 This allows us to manage assistance to sailors if required.

-After each use, radios should be rinsed under a tap (they're waterproof), dried off and put back in their correct charging position in the Race Office or Training Room.
+After each use, radios must be rinsed under a tap (they're waterproof), dried off and put back in their correct charging position in the Race Office or Training Room.
 This will ensure they are ready for the next coaching group, club race or away regatta.
 Radios MUST NOT be left in patrol boats.

 It's a council by-law that all beach trailers be removed from Narrow Neck Beach when not in use i.e. when you are out sailing.
 This is to provide full and safe use of the beach to the wider public.

 Sailors, parents and supporters can all pitch in to help with this, even if it's not your own beach trailer, bring it up to the old road.
 Keep them clear of the cycleway.

 We ask that all club members be vigilant to ensure that this public area is well managed.

 - Ambulance, Police, Fire: phone 111